Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 29 Desember 2024 10.32.47 UTC
+- WIB: Minggu, 29 Desember 2024 11.27.52 UTC
-- WITA: Minggu, 29 Desember 2024 11.32.47 UTC
+- WITA: Minggu, 29 Desember 2024 12.27.52 UTC
-- WIT: Minggu, 29 Desember 2024 12.32.47 UTC
+- WIT: Minggu, 29 Desember 2024 13.27.52 UTC

 Kutipan Inspiratif:
-"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"
+"Why are we, as a nation so obsessed with foreign things?
+Is it a legacy of our colonial years?
+We want foreign television sets.
+We want foreign shirts.
+We want foreign technology.
+Why this obsession with everything imported?"

-Kategori: friendship
+Kategori: technology